 Consolidated Plans with Citizen Participation

 The Consolidated Plan is the City of Austin's five-year plan to address the community's most critical housing and community development needs.
-The goals and strategies outlined in each Consolidated Plan are the result of an extensive public process.
+The goals and strategies outlined in each Consolidated Plan result from an extensive public process.

 Chapter 1: Executive Summary Chapter 2: Community Profile Chapter 3: Housing Market Analysis Chapter 4: Special Needs Chapter 5: Public Input Chapter 6: Strategic Plan Chapter 7: Fiscal Year 2009-10 Action Plan